SreeAditya-Dev/Programming-In-Java-nptel/Week_1/Lecture_01_Introduction.md

 ## Brief History of Java Programming

 ### Origins
-- Javaâ€™s conceptualization began in 1991 with the Green Team at Sun Microsystems, pioneers in hardware and software development.
+- Java's conceptualization began in 1991 with the Green Team at Sun Microsystems, pioneers in hardware and software development.
 - **Key contributors:**
     - James Gosling
     - Mike Sheridan